toshi0383/xcconfig-extractor/README.md

 `xcconfig-extractor` is a refactoring tool.
 It shouldn't affect your App's actual "Build Setting".

-Recommended way to check Build Settings is to run command like below.
+Recommended way to check Build Settings is to use `xcodebuild` command.
 Make sure outputs does not change between before and after.

 ```bash
 $ xcodebuild -showBuildSettings -configuration Release > before